kammitama5/kammitama5.github.io/_posts/2024-01-27-Saturday-January-27th.md

 ## I'm not going to do these every week
 - So I don't think I'm going to do these every week of course, but certainly, recording my experiences in my first week, I think, is useful.
-I got in really late on Sunday, after my flight was delayed to SFO in Detroit, and fifteen minutes before boarding my bookpack completely split apart and I had to get a new one last-minute and repack in a hot second.
+I got in really late on Sunday, after my flight was delayed to SFO in Detroit, and fifteen minutes before boarding my backpack completely split apart and I had to get a new one last-minute and repack in a hot second.
 It worked out, and even better, there was an empty seat between myself and another passenger (who took the window seat) for our 5 hour 28 minute trip.
 - When I got to SFO, it was late and raining, so I tried to get a Lyft and one kept circling for a while (5 minutes away then 15, then 28, then 33...thanks tech layoffs!), until I got switched